Dayton.FYI

 2026 Q2–Q3

-Journalism Lab expansion.
-Tier 2 prototype development. dayton.fyi launch.
+Tier 2 prototype development.
+Dayton.FYI launch.
 Community Voice Network seeding.
 Philanthropic fundraising.

 2026 Q3–Q4